When is Sexting Illegal?

 While it is generally understood but sexting between an adult and a minor is illegal, what about sexting between two consenting minors?

 It is illegal in California to produce, possess, or distribute obscene matter of a child under the age of 18.
 Anyone who is in possession of a sexually explicit image of someone under the age of 18, whether they are the one who took the photo, sent it as a text, or are just in possession of the image, can be prosecuted under child pornography laws.

 This law applies to minors as well as adults.
 While most teenagers caught sexting will not face the harshest consequences under the law, they could still very well face some sort of legal consequences.

-If you were accused of any of the actions above, criminal defense attorney, Graham Donath is here to help.
+If you were accused of any of the actions above, Riverside criminal attorney, Graham Donath is here to help.
 He will fight for your legal rights.
 Call our Riverside County office today for a free consultation